 The most commonly affected sites include the end of the small intestines, called the ileum, and the beginning of the large intestine, called the cecum.
-Ileo-cecal Crohn’s disease affects 50 percent to 60 percent of patients, while isolated ileal disease is seen in 30 percent of patients, and colonic disease, which affects the large intestine, is seen in 20 percent of patients.
+Ileo-cecal Crohn’s disease affects 50% to 60% of patients, while isolated ileal disease is seen in 30% of patients, and colonic disease, which affects the large intestine, is seen in 20% of patients.

 Crohn’s disease occurs in patients who may have an underlying genetic susceptibility – most commonly due to subtle variations in specific genes.
 We have a better idea of these genetic variations now; however, having a genetic tendency does not confer an absolute risk to develop Crohn’s disease.
 Rather, it actually increases the risk.